Adirondack Trust Company: Background

+Historic Headquarters Building

+In 1916, after surpassing $3 million in deposits, the bank's board of directors commissioned the building of a new headquarters in recognition of the "magnificent support by the public" and the building remains the bank's headquarters today.

-Adirondack Trust Company headquarters is in the Broadway Historic District and is part of its listing in the National Register of Historic Places; its building is a marble-faced 1916 Beaux-Arts bank building by Alfred Hopkins featuring Tiffany bronze doors and chandeliers.
+Adirondack Trust Company headquarters is in the Broadway Historic District and is part of its listing in the National Register of Historic Places; its building is a white marble 1916 Beaux-Arts building designed by Alfred Hopkins featuring Tiffany bronze doors and chandeliers.
 All the decorations have Adirondack themes.
 In celebration of its centennial the bank commissioned a mural from artist Anne Diggory.
 The 22-by-9-foot mural, titled The Flume, continuing the Adirondack theme, was installed in 2001.

 The building held a time capsule placed in its cornerstone in 1916 and opened 100 years later.
 The capsule included newspapers reporting World War I, brochures of nearby Congress Park, the bank's 1902 founding ledger, and a letter from State Senator Edgar T. Brackett.
 The capsule was replaced and new items include a visitor's guide, Saratoga national historic coins, modern copies of The Saratogian and a digital copy of a statement.